Alternatively, get in touch the SMC to request your very own hard copy (email@example.com; 04 499 5476).

 The New Zealand SMC is part of a growing network of science media centres helping journalists cover science all over the world.
 If you are looking for overseas experts for input into a story, we can help by connecting you to the SMC network spanning the United Kingdom, Australia, Japan, Canada and Europe.
 Registering to receive alerts from the SMCs also grants access to relevant information from the rest of the SMC network and access to joint briefings.

 Established by the Science Media Centre and independently funded is Sciblogs, the largest science blog network in Australasia, with 30 scientists blogging about their areas of expertise.
 Sciblogs is a vibrant forum for discussion of topical science-related issues and a good place to identify confident science communicators.

-“Giving both sides their due” is a basic principle of newsgathering, particularly when covering political and social debates.
-But good reporting on science issues requires more than a simple “he said/she said” approach to balance.
+Giving both sides their due” is a basic principle of newsgathering, particularly when covering political and social debates.
+But good reporting on science issues requires more than a “he says, she says” approach to balance.

 The balance of evidence

 On controversial issues, rather than merely presenting opposing views of the science, it’s important to weigh their merits.

 Scientists engage in vigorous debate as a way of progressing understanding within their fields.
 From an outsider’s perspective, it can be easy to mistake normal debate over a nuanced interpretation of the facts for a more fundamental controversy.